High energy bills can be extremely frustrating - especially if you don't understand why they're so high.

 The cold weather is a massive energy drainer, and it might be the culprit if you're questioning your high bills in the winter.

-Appliances like dishwashers, refrigerators, air conditioners, and washing machines use quite a bit of energy, especially you have purchased ones without an energy saving option.
+Appliances like dishwashers, refrigerators, air conditioners, and washing machines use quite a bit of energy, especially if you have purchased ones without an energy saving option.

 Think about any appliance purchases you've made in recent months.